ron0496/Tata-GenAI-Powered-Data-Analytics-Job-Simulation/README.md

 # Tata-GenAI-Powered-Data-Analytics-Job-Simulation

-## Your team

-**Your team:**
-- This team at Tata iQ specializes in leveraging data analytics and AI-powered insights to enhance decision-making in the financial sector.
-- The team collaborates with business leaders and strategy teams across Tata’s financial services companies to develop predictive models, risk assessments, and AI-driven intervention strategies for optimizing business outcomes.

-**Your role:**
-- You are an AI transformation consultant at Tata iQ, specializing in data-driven decision-making for financial services.
-- You work within a larger data analytics team, collaborating with business leaders to develop AI-powered solutions.
-- Your team has been tasked with helping Geldium Finance, a financial services company, reduce its high credit card delinquency rate by performing advanced analytics and building AI/ML models with the assistance of GenAI.

-**Your goal:**
-- Your primary objective is to analyze customer data and predict delinquency risks using AI-driven techniques.
-- You will develop a recommendation framework to help the Head of Collections at Geldium determine the best intervention strategies for at-risk customers.
-- Throughout the project, you will ensure that AI-driven solutions are ethical, explainable, and effective in supporting responsible financial decision-making.

 ## Project Briefing

 **_Geldium_** - a financial services provider specializing in digital lending and consumer credit.
 The company has observed an increase in credit card delinquency rates, with more customers missing payments beyond the 30-day late payment threshold.
 To improve risk management and customer engagement, they have engaged Tata iQ to develop an AI-powered predictive solution that helps identify at-risk customers and recommend appropriate interventions.